🇪🇸 Spain digital nomad visa

 • Family: Spouse and dependent children may be included on the same application.

-• Renewability: Yes — extensions are typically available before the visa expires.
+• Renewability: Yes, extensions are typically available before the visa expires.

-The Paper Chase and Waiting Game
+The Paper Chase and How Long It Takes

-The Beckham Law Tax Trap
+The Tax Trap Most People Miss

-So, Is Spain's Nomad Visa Worth It?
+Is the Spain Digital Nomad Visa Worth It?